LuanTMoura/Aulas-MySQL-Curso-em-Video/README.md

 <br/>

 ### EN 🔵🔴⚪
-# MySQL Lessons Curso em Video
+# MySQL Lessons from Curso em Video
 In this repository you'll find all the files relating to the lessons I studied about databases with MySQL, distributed by the Curso em Video channel on YouTube, made by teacher Gustavo Guanabara.

 # Certificate